MOEAFramework/MOEAFramework/docs/algorithms.md

 ### Random

 The random search algorithm simply randomly generates new solutions uniformly throughout the search space.
-It is not intended as an ``optimization algorithm'' \emph{per se}, but as a way to compare the performance of other MOEAs against random search.
+It is not intended as an "optimization algorithm" *per se*, but as a way to compare the performance of other MOEAs against random search.
 If an optimization algorithm can not beat random search, then continued use of that optimization algorithm should be questioned.

 Parameters           | Default Value     | Description
 :------------------- | :---------------- | :----------